jomomg/hellobooks_api/README.md

 ## How to run this application

+ - Pre-requisites: Python 3.6
- - Clone this repository
+ - Clone this repository `git clone https://github.com/jomomg/hellobooks_api.git`
- - Set up a virtual environment
+ - Set up a virtual environment. `virtualenv` is recommended
  - Install the apps dependencies by running `pip install -r requirements.txt`
- - Open a terminal and `cd` into the app's main directory
+ - Open a terminal and `cd` into the cloned repository
  - Run `python run.py`
- - Python 3.6 is recommended

 ## Usage